steipete/steipete.com/_posts/2021-01-21-fixing-keyboardshortcut-in-swiftui.md

 ## Bonus: Build `keyboardShortcut` for iOS 13

 After fixing the iOS 14 version of keyboard shortcut, I realized that the principle is quite simple, and it can be rewritten in around 100 lines of Swift, to have this feature available on iOS 13 as well.

-The syntax is similar, however I haven't found a public way to call an existing action block on button, so the `onKeyCommand` modifier takes a block that is executed instead.
+The syntax is practically the same:

 ```swift
 Button(action: {